-When Ema Te Noho Mokemoke Collier was born in 1909, in Bay of Plenty, New Zealand, her father, Hamiora Ngairo Collier, was 29 and her mother, Ema Te Reremoana McLeod, was 26.
+Ema Te Noho Mokemoke Collier was born in 1909, in Bay of Plenty, New Zealand as the daughter of Samuel Collier and Emma Manuel.
 She married Joseph (Joe) Robert Edwards in 1926.
-They were the parents of at least 6 sons and 5 daughters.
-She died on 2 August 1980, in her hometown, at the age of 71, and was buried in Ōpōtiki Lawn Cemetery, Bay of Plenty, New Zealand.
+They were the parents of at least 5 sons and 5 daughters.
+She died on 2 August 1980, in her hometown, at the age of 71, and was buried in Ōpōtiki Lawn Cemetery, Ōpōtiki, New Zealand.

 Do you know Ema Te Noho Mokemoke?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account